avajs/ava/readme.md

 ### Skipped tests

-Skipped tests are shown in the output as skipped, but never run.
+Skipped tests are shown in the output as skipped but never run.

 ```js
 test.skip('unicorn', t => {